 Your completed entry form and your written entry are the basis on which each entry will be voted for by the judges and shortlisted.
 Your written document should show how your programme, course, initiative, product or service met its aims, employed creative, innovative techniques, was enjoyed by users, and delivered enrolment or uptake, satisfaction and a return on investment, thus giving the judges a view as to effectiveness.
 At the beginning of your document the following information must be listed:

 Within your submission it is preferred if you use the following as sub-headings under which you clearly provide your explanation for the judges.
 We have indicated the points that can be awarded to give you an idea as to the weight of importance the judges ascribe to each caption.

 If you wish to provide additional support material (for instance if there has been marketing collateral or video work associated with your campaign) please provide a link to YouTube or Vimeo, where the judges can view your material.

 The judges will want to feel fully informed about your activity, so please include whatever you feel is appropriate and relevant for your entry.
-If an entry is entered into more than one category, please indicate this clearly, but remember you need to remind the judges of the micro site URL for the support material, each time you enter.
+If an entry is entered into more than one category, please indicate this clearly, but remember you need to remind the judges of the micro site URL or any links to the support material, each time you enter.